 I’m worried about leaving a person with dementia alone – what can I do to ensure they’re eating?

 Those living alone with dementia may struggle to prepare meals, or food may spoil and be forgotten about.
 If dementia and eating issues are becoming a significant problem for your loved one, it may be a sign they need more care and support.
-This support may be in the form of visiting care, where someone pops in to help prepare meals, or live-in care, where someone is on hand 24 hours a day to support your loved one and ensure nutritious food is being eaten.
+This need may be met in the form live-in care, where someone is on hand 24 hours a day to support your loved one and ensure nutritious food is being eaten.

 Tips to support those living alone with dementia